dthree/wat/readme.md

 Wat's content is not perfect, it isn't formal and it isn't pedantic.
 Wat doesn't aim to provide letter-perfect, offical documentation for languages.
 Work like that [is in good hands](https://developer.mozilla.org/en-US/).

 If you're building a web browser, refer to [W3C](http://www.w3.org/) for specifications.
-Wat is targeted for the 99.99% of us who have the basic familiarity with a Library and simply need to look up API or usage samples.
+Wat is targeted for the 99.99% of us who have the basic familiarity with a library and simply need to look up API or usage samples.

 ## Install